Breadcrumb Navigation – What Is It and Why Is It Important in SEO?

-Not all websites require the use of breadcrumbs because sometimes the main menus and basic navigations provide users with all the functions necessary to browse the site.
+Not all websites require the use of breadcrumb navigation because sometimes the main menus and basic navigations provide users with all the functions necessary to browse the site.

 If you want to check whether your breadcrumb navigation has been implemented property, go to: https://search.google.com/structured-data/testing-tool/u/0/?hl=en.
 Below you can see a screenshot analyzing structured data used on https://www.forum.optymalizacja.com.

 A navigation path is an element that makes it easier for users to browse your page and understand its structure.
-As it’s been already mentioned, implementing breadcrumb navigation improves the UX and as a consequence leads not only to reduce the bounce rate but also to increasing the time spent by users on the page.
+As it’s been already mentioned, implementing breadcrumb navigation improves the UX.
+As a consequence, it leads not only to reducing the bounce rate but also to increasing the time spent by users on the page.

 That’s why it’s definitely worth it to implement breadcrumbs navigation to ensure this extra boost your website will get from user-friendliness.
 And if a website is user-friendly, Google will also appreciate it and reward you with higher rankings.